nmatison/Interview-and-Algorithim-Practice/Study_Notes/javascript.md

     ```
   + Could also use user.name in the above example; however, that would be unreliable if the user variable was reassigned.

+  + this can be used in any function